When you have to deduct from pay

 Stop making deductions when the debt has been paid off.

-You and your employee can be fined if you don’t deduct their wages, or if you deliberately give false information about their earnings.
+You and your employee can be fined if you do not deduct their wages, or if you deliberately give false information about their earnings.